-San Diego Boating Injury Attorneys
+San Diego Boating Injury Lawyers

 With its many freshwater and saltwater areas and plentiful warm, sunny weather, San Diego is an ideal location for boating and water sports.
 Popular boating and fishing spots include San Diego Bay, De Anza Cove and Fiesta Island in Mission Bay, El Capitan, Lake Jennings, Lake Murray, and Lake Poway-just to name a few.
 Though, with an estimated 900,000 registered vessels in California alone, according to a 2009 report by the California Department of Boating and Waterways (CDBW), these areas tend to get very congested during the summer and on holidays.